dakshaau/CapioAI/README.md

 The requests are only accepted at the URL: `http://IP:PORT/transcript/<transcriptID>`

+The response is either a `string` containing the error message or a `.docx` file.
+The response should be handled appropriately.

 ## Docker:

 There is a containerize version of server module available in [docker_build](docker_build/) in the form of an archive named as `CapioAI-server.tar.gz`.